 Associate Dean – Postgraduate Programmes (part-time)

-Lincoln leads the Business School’s Postgraduate Teaching & Learning Committee; liaises with staff to support developments in the postgraduate programmes; and, manages the quality of the programmes.
+Neil chairs’ the Business School’s Postgraduate Teaching & Learning Committee; and liaises with Department’s to support developments and quality in the taught postgraduate programmes.

-Feel free to contact him directly on issues related to postgraduate programmes and processes.
+Feel free to contact him directly on issues related to taught postgraduate programmes.

 Senior Manager Client Services